Miss Grand Phetchabun: History

 In 2016, after Miss Grand Thailand began franchising the provincial competitions to individual organizers, who would name seventy-seven provincial titleholders to compete in the national pageant.
 The license for Phetchabun province was granted to a local policeman, Krit Pondetwisai, who was also the licensee for other 4 lower northern stages, including Phitsanulok, Uttaradit, Phichit, and Kamphaeng Phet.
-Pondetwisai co-organized the first Miss Grand Phetchabun with the mentioned 4 provincial stages in Mueang Phitsanulok on April 17, 2016, and named a 18-year-old Paphitchaya Kritsawong the Phetchabun's winner.
+Pondetwisai co-organized the first Miss Grand Phetchabun with the mentioned 4 provincial stages in Mueang Phitsanulok on April 17, 2016, and named an 18-year-old Paphitchaya Kritsawong the Phetchabun's winner.
 The license was then transferred to a Talent agent, Pitsada Songklod (ปิฏษฎา ทรงกลด), who served as the pageant director from 2017 to 2019.

 The pageant was usually co-organized with other Miss Grand Thailand provincial stages; it was a stand-alone contest only in the 2017, 2018, 2023, and 2024 editions.

 The pageant was skipped in 2022; due to the COVID-19 pandemic in Thailand, the national organizer was unable to organize the national event in 2021, the 2021 Miss Grand Phetchabun winner was sent to compete in the 2022 national stage instead.